Meaning of "harden" in English

 Sentence examples in English and translation to French

-- The cold weather caused the soil to harden.
-(Le froid a fait durcir le sol.)
+4. The cold weather will harden the ground.
+(Le froid va durcir le sol.)

 Synonyms, antonyms, and similar words for "harden" in English